lt-email-dev/lt-email-module-library/lt-article.md

 ```

 ## Notes
 - When you first add this module to the email template **the button will NOT be included**.
-But there will be instructions to use the [lt-cta snippet](lt-cta.md) to add a button.
-You can then change align="center" to align="right" in the CTA snippet to left align the button.
+But there will be instructions to use the [CTA Snippet](lt-cta.md) to add a button.
+You can then change align="center" to align="left" in the CTA snippet to left align the button.

 ## Tabs
 After inserting the code snippet into VSCode immediately pressing tab will take you to bookmarked sections in the snippets where edits are commonly made